 UPDATE on Gloria’s Talks to Rotary Clubs – December 2021

-Over 145 different Rotary Clubs around the world have enjoyed Gloria’s zoom presentation of ‘Ocean World’ during the covid pandemic period.
+Over 150 different Rotary Clubs and Districts around the world have enjoyed Gloria’s zoom presentations of ‘Ocean World’ during the covid pandemic period.
 However, life is no longer in lockdown and Gloria is busy once again travelling and talking to audiences LIVE on stages around the world.

-Requests are still coming in for Gloria to talk to individual Rotary Clubs, but it is just not possible now to fit these visits into her busy schedule.
+Requests are still coming in for Gloria to talk to individual Rotary Clubs, but although it is almost impossible now to fit the zoom Club visits into her busy schedule you can still hear her talks!
+She can be in two places at once!

-When you organise a talk to your Rotary Club – the pre-recorded talk will cost £50.
-However, your Club will receive a £50 voucher to spend on environmental educational resources !!
+There is a special price for Rotary Clubs: When you organise a talk to your Rotary Club – the pre-recorded talk will cost just £50.
+However, your Club will also receive a £50 voucher to spend on environmental educational resources !!

-During her talks Gloria encourages Rotary Clubs to get involved with an environmental project in their own local primary schools – by buying education resources from her to gift to schools.
+Why is this crazy offer being made to Rotarians?
+Well, during her talks, Gloria encourages Rotary Clubs to get involved with an environmental project in their own local primary schools – by buying education resources from her to gift to schools.
 Details of all the resources and options for purchase are detailed below.

-Contact Gloria direct by hitting the Get in Touch button at the top of this page to arrange a date for a visit to talk to your Club, or to organise a WeirdFish Lady visit in one of your local schools.
+Contact Gloria direct by hitting the Get in Touch button at the top of this page to arrange a pre-recorded talk to your Club, or to organise a WeirdFish Lady visit in one of your local schools.

 What you can spend your £50 voucher on !!